-In terms of retail, it is an objective of Meath County Council :
+In terms of retail, it is an objective of Meath County Council and Navan Town Council:

-RET DEV To assess the provision of new retail development outside the designated retail OBJ 1 core area and the identified town centre expansion area(both areas located on lands identified with a B1 "Town Centre" land use zoning objective), in accordance with the sequential test as outlined in the County Meath Retail Strategy.
-RET DEV To implement the following specific objectives for Navan, as identified within OBJ 2 the County Retail Strategy, in order to ensure the continued vitality and viability of Navan Town Centre, including: • Facilitate and promote a new retail hub (retail, business and an element of residential) around the future central rail station; • Promote and encourage the provision of new major comparison shopping outlets on lands identified with a B1 'Town Centre' land use zoning objective which seeks to enhance the role and function of Navan as the County's primary shopping destination; • Facilitate the identification, promotion and development of key town centre opportunity sites; • Promote the revitalisation of vacant and derelict properties/shop units; • Encourage infill development and the redevelopment of derelict and obsolete sites; • Promote ongoing environmental improvements to the public realm; • Prevent overdevelopment of particular non retail uses such as takeaways in Core Retail Areas, and; • Promote activities including festivals, events, street markets and farmers/country markets in Navan.
+RET DEV OBJ 1 To assess the provision of new retail development outside the designated retail core area and the identified town centre expansion area (both areas located on lands identified with a B1 "Town Centre" land use zoning objective), in accordance with the sequential test as outlined in the County Meath Retail Strategy.
+RET DEV OBJ 2 To examine alternative options for the provision of car parking other than surface car-parking and to ensure provision is made for cycle parking in major retail developments.
+RET DEV OBJ 3 To seek the removal of inappropriate and unauthorised advertising signs, sandwich boards, satellite dishes and shop front shutters from buildings within the town centre.
+RET DEV OBJ 4 To seek the removal of all unauthorised advertising/satellite dishes from the approach roads and central area streets in order to improve the appearance of Navan.
+RET DEV OBJ 5 To initiate enforcement proceedings where an unauthorised use or unauthorised development occurs.
+RET DEV OBJ 6 (a) To promote the development of a discount retail outlet off the Trim Road. (b): To implement the following specific objectives for Navan, as identified within the County Retail Strategy, in order to ensure the continued vitality and viability of Navan Town Centre, including: Facilitate and promote a new retail hub (retail, business and an element of residential) around the future central rail station; Promote and encourage the provision of new major comparison shopping outlets on lands identified with a B1 'Town Centre' land use zoning objective which seeks to enhance the role and function of Navan as the County's primary shopping destination; Facilitate the identification, promotion and development of key town centre opportunity sites; Promote the revitalisation of vacant and derelict properties/shop units; Encourage infill development and the redevelopment of derelict and obsolete sites; Promote ongoing environmental improvements to the public realm; Prevent overdevelopment of particular non retail uses such as takeaways in Core Retail Areas, and; Promote activities including festivals, events, street markets and farmers/country markets in Navan.